gusanmaz/StumbleUponRescuer/README.md

 ## Build

 You could build this program as a command line tool.
+Go compiler should be installed to build this program.

 From program directory type:
 ```